aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/iot/config/README.md

 	setTraceLevel(config.get("tracelevel", defaultValue));
 	config.subscribe("tracelevel",v->setTraceLevel(v));
 ```
 This removes the must-reboot requirement, but the fact that there are two similar calls to setTraceLevel is kinda boilerplate-ish.
 There's duplication and the possibility of differences causing bugs.
-The right pattern in GG2 looks like this:
+The right pattern in Evergreen looks like this:
 ```java
 config.lookup("tracelevel").dflt(defaultValue)
       .subscribe((why, newValue, newValue) -> setTraceLevel(newValue));